 For example, you may have an agreed interest free overdraft of £250.
 But your full overdraft limit might be £1,000.
 You would owe interest on anything in your overdraft between £250.01 and £1,000.

 What are the new rules on overdraft fees?

 Banks can now only charge overdraft users a simple annual interest rate.
-But some banks have decided to charge 40% interest.
-The Financial Conduct Authority (FCA) is looking into this.

 What is a monthly or annual account fee?

 Some banks charge you a monthly or annual fee to have a particular account.

 Not all accounts have a fee.
 It’s usually the accounts with exclusives perks or cashback that charge this fee.

 Do not let fees put you off.
 Consider whether you’re going to use the account to take full advantage of the perks or cashback.
 You could end up saving more money than the fees cost you.